cheunste/notes/avr/notes.md

 For motors, PWM frequency should be slightly above 20 kHz (human hearing).
 For audio, an even higher PWM frequency is needed

+### PWM Timer Config Checklist

+1) Decide on which timer you use.
+This depends on how many bits of resolution you need.
+  - Timer 0 or 2 is for 8-bit resolution
+  - Timer1 is for 16-bit resolution
+2) Decide which mode you need.
+Normal, PWM, fast PWM, etc.
+  - Look under "Waveform Generation Mode Bit Description" in the datasheet
+  - Counting or timing?
+You want Nomral Mode
+  - Using the timer as a timebase or frequency generator.
+You want CTC Mode (most likely)
+  - Using the timer for PWM?
+Fast PWM Mode or static PWM frequency?
+Either way, set the WGMnX bits in TCCRnA or TCCRnB (see datasheet)

+3) Want direct output to the pins?
+Set COMxA and COMxB in TCCRnA
+4) Determine which clock speed divisor you need and set it with the CSnx bits in TCCRnB
+5) If you're using a compare value, set a default value in 0CRnA and/or OCRnB
+  - Don't forget to set corresponding DDR to output mode when you want the pins to output the PWM signal
+6) Using interrupts with your timers?
+  - Enable counter overflow interrupt (if using Nomral mode) with bit TOIEn in TIMSKn
+  - Enable output comapre interrupt (if using PWM or CTC modes) by setting OCIEnA, OCIEnB in TIMSKn
+  - Don't forget to enable global inetrrupts via sei()
+  - Also write your ISR (Interrupt service routines)